Q: What is AWS Glue?

 Q: What is the AWS Glue Schema Registry?

-AWS Glue Schema Registry, a serverless feature of AWS Glue, enables you to validate and control the evolution of streaming data using registered Apache Avro schemas, at no additional charge.
+AWS Glue Schema Registry, a serverless feature of AWS Glue, enables you to validate and control the evolution of streaming data using schemas registered in Apache Avro and JSON Schema data formats, at no additional charge.
 Through Apache-licensed serializers and deserializers, the Schema Registry integrates with Java applications developed for Apache Kafka, Amazon Managed Streaming for Apache Kafka (MSK), Amazon Kinesis Data Streams, Apache Flink, Amazon Kinesis Data Analytics for Apache Flink, and AWS Lambda.
 When data streaming applications are integrated with the Schema Registry, you can improve data quality and safeguard against unexpected changes using compatibility checks that govern schema evolution.
-Additionally, you can create or update AWS Glue tables and partitions using schemas stored within the registry.
+Additionally, you can create or update AWS Glue tables and partitions using Apache Avro schemas stored within the registry.

 Q: Why should I use AWS Glue Schema Registry?